South Park station (Pittsburgh)

-South Park is a station on the Port Authority of Allegheny County's light rail network, located in Bethel Park, Pennsylvania.
-The street level stop is designed as a small commuter stop, serving area residents who walk to the train so they can be taken toward Downtown Pittsburgh.
+South Park station is a stop on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving Bethel Park, Pennsylvania.
+It is a small, street-level stop used by local residents traveling to and from Downtown Pittsburgh.
+The station consists of two low-level side platforms for street-level boarding and is not accessible.

 History

 A rebuilt PAT PCC streetcar, No. 4007 is on display in front of the Schoolhouse Arts Center, 100 yd east of the station.
 This trolley operated on the route before it was converted to Light Rail operation.
 The rebuild car number has been removed at the request of a local family as this vehicle was involved in a fatal accident whilst operating on the 47 Drake route.
 However, it was later given the number 1729 (thought to be its original number), but this was later found to be in error and at some point the car may be renumbered to its actual original number of 1719.